 ready to use.

-This guide was written using the Checkmk Free Enterprise Edition 1.6.0p13 on a fresh Ubuntu 18.04 instance.
-For now I would recommend trying this rather new feature in a test instance and not in a productive environment, and also not on an appliance.
+This guide was written using Checkmk Free Enterprise 1.6.0p13 on a fresh Ubuntu 18.04 instance.
+As this feature leverages the more advanced graphing capabilities of the commercial Checkmk versions, it is not available in Checkmk Raw.
+For now, I would recommend trying this rather new feature in a test instance and not in a productive environment, and also not on an appliance.
 A detailed article in our user guide will follow.

 As Prophet needs to be compiled, you first have to install gcc and g++ (sudo apt install gcc g++).
 Next you have to become a Checkmk site user (sudo omd su <sitename>), get the install script, make it executable, and then run it.